d1pakda5/AutoRecon/README.md

 **Phase 6**: At the end, if there is any FTP open found in "Phase 4", then it will try to get the Anonymous login.

-**Phase 7**: If there is no anonymous login allowed then it will try to brute force the usernames and passwords.

-For not to get DDOS, I have defined some 900 combinations of Usernames and Passwords but these are most common, I think :-) .
-But soon I will give the feature that you can defined your username and password list. ;)